DevAwizard/So_Long_By_anwu-yan/README.md

 ### Description

-The "so_long" project is a 2D game developed as part of the curriculum at 42.
+The **"`so_long"`** project is a 2D game developed as part of the curriculum at 42.
 The game is a simple graphical adventure where the player navigates through a map, collecting items and avoiding obstacles.
 The main objective is to reach the exit after collecting all necessary items.

 ### Objectives